Hello Baby HB65 Review

 The manufacturer claims 6 hours, so more than double the claim in real-world use is a nice change of pace.

-It has temperature sensors that were within one degree of our room thermometer for accuracy.
-It features 2 ay communication with baby and true pan, tilt, and zoom features not found on all cameras in this review.
+It has temperature sensors within one degree of our room thermometer for accuracy.
+It features 2-way communication with baby and true pan, tilt, and zoom features not found on all cameras in this review.
 It also features sound activation, screen sleep, and noise filtering.

 Electromagnetic Field (EMF) Levels

-The Hello Baby HB65 has an average EMF reading at a distance of 6 ft from the baby camera of 89 V/m.
-This result is better than the average for the group making it a potential option for parents worried about EMF exposure.
-Also, placing the camera at the maximum distance away from the baby where it will still work effectively can decrease the EMF exposure.
+The Hello Baby HB65 has an average EMF reading at a distance of 6 ft from the baby camera of 0.89 V/m.
+This result is better than the average for the group, making it a potential option for parents worried about EMF exposure.
+Also, placing the camera at the maximum distance away from the baby where it will still work effectively, can decrease the EMF exposure.